kivudesign/ORM/README.md

 ### Transaction
 For so many reasons you would like to implement a transaction in case one of your operation failed.
-Take caution only `InnoDB` support transaction in order to see the result you should be sure your `ENGINE` is innoDB, in case you are not sure you can convert your tables only with `convertToInnoDB` method.
+Take caution only `InnoDB` support transaction in order to see the result you should be sure your `ENGINE` is innoDB, in case you are not sure about the database engine you can convert your tables only with `convertMyISAMToInnoDB` method.
+That method will help convert `MyISAM` engine to `InnoDB`.
-There are two ways to use transaction as been defined. you can manage by your own how, end when to uply transaction or use a buildin `transaction` method.
+There are two ways to use transaction as been defined. you can manage by your own how, end when to apply transaction or use a builtin `transaction` method.
 It is recommended to use try catch in or to fulfil the operation.
-* #### One
+* #### pdo transaction
 The transaction has tree method to used in order to work properly, we have:
 - `beginTransaction` : this method is used to start a transaction, and is shoudl be place at the beginning operation where the transaction will occur.
-- `commit` : used this method when the operation succeed.
+- `commit` : used this method when the operation succeeds.
 - `rollBack` : is used to cancel all the operation.
 ```php
   try{